agda/agda/doc/user-manual/language/with-abstraction.lagda.rst

                      with (before , focus ∷ after) ← splitAt m vs = (before , focus , after)

-You can alternate arbitrarily many ``rewrite`` and pattern-matching ``with`` clauses and still perform a ``with`` abstraction afterwards if necessary.
+You can alternate arbitrarily many ``rewrite`` and pattern matching ``with`` clauses and still perform a ``with`` abstraction afterwards if necessary.